msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

 * Change Mimic Carapace to activate at the end of the Kobold's turn.
   * It's highly committal and anti-synergistic to camp next to an object without making attacks or forcing saves (something that all but 1 piece of Kobold's gear wants to do).
 This change brings the Kobold in line with Ranger Swallowtail and should make this Invisibility more than just a ribbon.
 * Replace the effect of Terraform with the following:
     > Your mech extrudes a massive amount of polymer, creating up to 10 SIZE 1 cubes in spaces within Range 5.
-Characters occupying a space in which a cube is placed must make an Agility save or become trapped in the polymer, becoming Immobilized until the cube is destroyed or until they escape with a Hull check as a quick action.
+Characters occupying a space in which a cube is placed must make an Agility save or become trapped in the polymer, becoming Immobilized until the cube is destroyed or until they escape to the nearest free space with a Hull check as a quick action.
 The cubes can be stacked up to 5 spaces high, but each cube must share a face with another cube, forming a contiguous surface that grants hard cover and blocks line of sight.
 Each cube has Evasion 5 and 10 HP.
   * Simplify the active effect into a single continuous wall, but speed up the hardening process to compensate.
+Add a sticky immobilize effect to enhance the control options.

 #### Forge Clamps